Jared McCann: Seattle Kraken (2021–present)

 This success was short-lived however as Schwartz underwent hand surgery in January and was replaced with Marcus Johansson.
 McCann eventually overtook Eberle for team lead in goals scored with his 15th of the season in mid-January.
 McCann eventually tallied his career-high 20th goal of the season in a 6–2 loss to the Toronto Maple Leafs on February 14.
 He scored another goal in his 400th career NHL game on February 21 while also leading the team in shots on goal, shot attempts, and individual shot quality.
 Shortly after this game, however, McCann was placed on injured reserve with an undisclosed upper-body injury.
 At the time of the injury, he had recorded a career-high 21 goals and 12 assists through 48 games.
 McCann missed three games to recover before rejoining the Kraken lineup on March 5 and playing 16:21 minutes of ice time in a 5–2 loss to the Washington Capitals.
 A few days later, McCann became the first player in franchise history to sign a contract extension with the team.
 On March 8, he signed a five-year contract extension with an average annual value of $5 million per year.
 Although the Kraken failed to qualify for the 2022 Stanley Cup playoffs, McCann had a career-best season with 27 goals and 23 assists for 50 points.

 International play

 On April 29, 2019, McCann was named to his first Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
-McCann helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
+McCann helped Canada progress through to the playoff rounds before losing the final to Finland, finishing with the silver medal.
 He finished the tournament with 2 goals and 5 points in 10 games.
+Five years later, he rejoined Team Canada for the 2024 IIHF World Championship.